Gastroenteritis in Cats

 - Inflammatory bowel disease

-All cats are at risk for gastroenteritis, which can cause extreme vomiting and diarrhea, leading to dehydration and an electrolyte imbalance.
-Contact your veterinarian immediately if the vomiting and diarrhea persist.
+Any cat may develop gastroenteritis, which may be mild and self limiting or, in some cases, result in severe vomiting and diarrhea, (occasionally with blood) leading to decreased appetite, dehydration and an electrolyte imbalance.
+Contact your veterinarian immediately if vomiting and diarrhea are frequent or severe.

-Because there are so many causes of gastroenteritis, be sure to provide your veterinarian with a thorough history for your cat, including answers to the following:
+Because there are so many causes of gastroenteritis, be sure to provide your veterinarian with a thorough history of your cat, including answers to the following:

 - Exposure to other cats (such as going to the groomer or daycare)?